Your cart is about to expire.

 The Delacorte Theater in Central Park is the very embodiment of The Public’s vision—a place where artistic expression belongs to everyone, and everyone belongs.
 It has been home to Free Shakespeare in the Park for more than half a century, and in that time has staged hundreds of productions for millions of people.

 One of New York City’s most beloved cultural traditions, Free Shakespeare in the Park puts the best actors of our time in the most celebrated plays, presented not as high art for the few but as the birthright of all people.
-Since its inception, The Delacorte has served as a meeting place for strangers and neighbors to gather under the stars and let us share stories, in exchange not for money but for the collective laughter and gasps and tears and joy of our audiences.
+Since its inception, The Delacorte has served as a meeting place for strangers and neighbors to gather under the stars and let us share stories in exchange not for money, but for the collective laughter and gasps and tears and joy of our audiences.

-Now, it is time for us to ensure that our beloved Delacorte will be continue to be a home for artists and audiences for generations to come.
+Now, it is time for us to ensure that our beloved Delacorte will continue to be a home for artists and audiences for generations to come.
 This 18-month renovation will create a Delacorte that is more accessible, more sustainable, more able to create extraordinary theater, and more a palace for the people of this city than ever before.

-When we gather together in summer 2025, it will be at magnificent, refreshed Delacorte Theater built by and for the people of New York, to be treasured as our shared home for Free Shakespeare in the Park for generations to come.
+When we gather together in summer 2025, it will be at a magnificent, refreshed Delacorte Theater built by and for the people of New York, to be treasured as our shared home for Free Shakespeare in the Park for generations to come.
 We look forward to sharing it with you all.

 With deep thanks to our supporters and Public family,